ainaziko/ACapOfJoy/README.md

 <hr>

 ## About the project
 Backend system for a cafetheria of desserts and drinks.
 MVC architecture is used.
 All API endpoints are secured.
-There is a user registration and authorisation.
+There is a user registration and authorisation with JWT Token.
 There are two roles: Admin and client.
 Authentication is set up in configurations.
 Passwords in database are encrypted.

 ### Stack of Technologies